SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 for the year from its operational activities.

 Debt held the company is compared to Operating Cash Flows.
-If Operating Cash Flows are \> Total Debt the stock is scored one point.
+If Operating Cash Flows are \> 20% of Total Debt the stock is scored one point.

 ##### CHECK \#6: Are earnings greater than 5x the interest on debt (if company pays interest at all)?